zanedurante/video_understanding/SETUP.md

 `pip install lightning`

 ### install remaining dependencies in setup.py
-`pip install ftfy, regex, decord, pandas, black, wandb, matplotlib`
+`pip install ftfy, regex, decord, pandas, black, wandb, matplotlib, omegaconf`

 ### final step: run pytest in the video_understanding directory.
 This will run all tests to make sure you are setup correctly
 `pytest`